ibm-cloud-docs/natural-language-understanding/usage-limits.md

 ## Custom model size limit for Lite pricing plans
 {: #custom-models}

 There is a size limit for {{site.data.keyword.knowledgestudioshort}} custom models that are deployed to {{site.data.keyword.nlushort}} service instances on Lite pricing plans.
-To remove the custom model size limit, go to the {{site.data.keyword.cloud_notm}} [Dashboard](https://console.bluemix.net/dashboard) and upgrade your {{site.data.keyword.nlushort}} instance to a paid pricing plan.
+To remove the custom model size limit, upgrade your {{site.data.keyword.nlushort}} service instance to a paid pricing plan.
+You can find your service instances on the {{site.data.keyword.cloud_notm}} [resources page](https://{DomainName}/resources).

 ## Language support
 {: #language-support}

 Different language restrictions apply depending on how you use the service.
-For details, see the [Language support](language-support.html) page.
+For details, see the [Language support](/docs/services/natural-language-understanding?topic=natural-language-understanding-language-support) page.